ScilifelabDataCentre/OrderPortal/README.md

 ------

-The system should allow display of a status page, in which the current state of the project corresponding to the order is provided to the user.
+The system should allow display of a status page, in which the current status of the project corresponding to the order is provided to the user.
 The content of this page is extracted from other systems such as the LIMS of the laboratory.